lucascardosobarbeiro/server-mine-v2/README.md

 ### Bootstrap stack

 Long‑lived resources such as the remote Terraform state bucket and the Workload Identity configuration are defined under `terraform/bootstrap`.
-Run this stack once before using the main pipeline:
+Run this stack once before provisioning the rest of the infrastructure:

 ```bash
 cd terraform/bootstrap